-Michelob in the days it had a pronounced European character bruited its connoisseur qualities.
-Then, as now for craft beer and some imports, not everyone could afford to buy such premium taste as often as they liked.
+Michelob in the days when it had a pronounced European character bruited its connoisseur qualities.
+Then, as now for craft beer and some imports, not everyone could afford to buy such premium taste, or as often as they liked.

-But taste appreciation cuts across social-economic lines, summed up in the old saying, I have Champagne taste but a beer budget (not meant literally in present context).
+But taste appreciation cuts across social-economic lines.
+This is summed up in the old saying, I have Champagne taste but a beer budget (not meant literally in present context).
 Many find a way still to indulge a special taste.

-The true beer fans comprised, and still do, the general category mentioned in my last Part, defined finally by their love for quality malt beverage, not their social, ethnic, or economic classification.
+The true beer fans comprised, and still do, a general category, defined by their love for quality malt beverage, not their social, ethnic, or economic classification.

 In 1961 as we saw earlier, only 300,000 bbl of Michelob were shipped, against 7,100,000 of Budweiser and 1,100,000 of Busch Bavarian.